gytcrt/randomwalk/content/posts/reflection-standardized-tests/index.md

 date: 2025-08-13
 draft: false
 title: "Reflections on LeetCode and LSAT in my 30s"
+description: "Reflections on LeetCode interviews and LSAT preparation in my 30s.
+Finding value in standardized tests despite their limitations."
 tags: ["essay", "learning", "interview"]
 ShowToc: true
 cover: